 75 Years Since D-Day

 On June 6th 1944, the Allied Forces (UK, USA & Canada) invaded Nazi-occupied Normandy beaches in France in an attempt to push back the frontiers of the Nazi’s Western Front.
 By August, the mission had been successful, Northern France had been liberated and the Nazi’s pushed out, and so D-Day is remembered as laying the foundations for an Allied Forces victory, and the start of the end of World War II.
-To learn some more about D-Day, why not watch our episodes Globe Trekker – Northern France, Adventure Golf – Northern France, and our Globe Trekker Special – WW2 in Europe
+To learn some more about D-Day, why not watch our episode Adventure Golf – Northern France.

 World Environment Day